 Planning your marketing website

 To get maximum exposure, you'll need to promote your company website on search engines such as Google.
-Search engine optimisation (SEO) can help to get your website to the top of natural searches.
+Search engine optimisation (SEO) will help your website achieve good rankings for natural searches.
 You can also use online advertising to drive traffic to your site.
 An appropriate and memorable domain name is an essential starting point to help customers find you.

 Website design and content

 The design of your website should reflect your business image and brand identity.
 A cheap, do-it-yourself approach is unlikely to give a good impression.
-But complex design and technologies are only worthwhile if these suit your image and help your website fulfil your goals.
+But complex design and technologies are only worthwhile if they suit your image and help your website fulfil its goals.
 Above all, your customers must be able to find what they need quickly - via clearly laid-out information and straightforward navigation.